saswatsamal/kill-the-demons/README.md

 --------

 ## Make it Yourself
+To make this game you need to follow these basics steps!!!

 ### What we have used to built this?
 - Arduino Nano : (although any version of an Arduino should suffice as long as it has at least 32K of program memory).
 Connections to other Arduinos may vary.